fnaumenko/vAlign/README.md

 For more details about ambiguities see --alarm option.

 ```-o|--out```<br>
 Duplicate standard output to bioCC_out.txt file.
-It is analogue of tee Linux command and rather is useful by calling under Windows .
+It is analogue of tee Linux command and rather is useful by calling under Windows.